hdShang/arxiv-daily/docs/cs-CV/2025-11-03/papers/251101610v1-dino-mx-a-modular-flexible-framework-for-self-supervised-learning.md

 ---
 layout: default
-title: DINO-MX: A Modular & Flexible Framework for Self-Supervised Learning
+title: "DINO-MX: A Modular & Flexible Framework for Self-Supervised Learning"
 ---

 # DINO-MX: A Modular & Flexible Framework for Self-Supervised Learning